unraid/docs/docs/unraid-os/manual/docker-management.md

 - Path names are case significant both at the host level and the container level.
 - Container paths should start with a / character.
-If this is omitted the path is a realize path so it will not be clear where inside the container the path can be found.
+If this is omitted the path is a relative path so it will not be clear where inside the container the path can be found.
-- If you are setting up a mapping that will use an Unassigned Device at the host level then it is important that you set the Access Mode to use on if the Slave access modes.
+- If you are setting up a mapping that will use an Unassigned Device at the host level then it is important that you set the Access Mode to use one of the Slave access modes.
 If you do not do this then dynamic paths nay not be seen until the docker sub-system is restarted.